TOOLS

 Renewals

 Federal formula funds are awarded to SEAs annually.
 Subgrants are for up to four years with annual renewals subject to approval of the SEA and the availability of funds.
-After the subgrant ends, an applicant may reapply for a new subgrant, but may not receive funds for longer than eight years.
+After the subgrant ends, an applicant may reapply for a new subgrant.

 Annual performance reports are required.
 Cash reports are not applicable.
 Progress reports are not applicable.
 Expenditure reports are not applicable.
-Performance monitoring is not applicable.
+No performance monitoring is required.

 In accordance with the provisions of OMB Circular No. A-133 (Revised, June 27, 2003), "Audits of States, Local Governments, and Non-Profit Organizations," nonfederal entities that expend financial assistance of $500,000 or more in Federal awards will have a single or a program-specific audit conducted for that year.
 Nonfederal entities that expend less than $500,000 a year in Federal awards are exempt from Federal audit requirements for that year, except as noted in Circular No. A-133.
 In accordance with the Education Department General Administrative Regulations in the Appendix to 34 CFR 80, State and local governments that receive financial assistance of $100,000 or more within the State's fiscal year shall have an audit made for that year.
 State and local governments that receive between $25,000 and $100,000 within the State's fiscal year shall have an audit made in accordance with the Appendix to Part 80, or in accordance with Federal laws and regulations governing the programs in which they participate.